0xZakk/JS-DC/readme.md

 - [Lesson](https://www.youtube.com/watch?v=FeEt9JgAtEo)

-### Class 16: Single Page Applications
+### Class 16: Databases Part 2
-Many of the web applications you use on a daily basis have one key difference with the applications we've built so far: there is no page refresh; everything happens within a single page.
-This lesson covers what Single Page Applications are and how we can build them.
+In our second lesson on Databases, we'll dive deeper in to MongoDB and learn advanced querying techniques.

 #### Learning Objectives
-- Describe the basics of authentication
+- Understand the basics of promises
-- Use Passport to authenticate users
+- List the various forms of validation we can apply to our model
-- Understand the architecture of a SPA
+- Use subdocuments to associate resources
-- Build out a basic SPA
+- Learn about advanced querying

 #### Materials
 - [Slides](https://ga-students.github.io/JS-DC/16-spas)